How to Stop Harassing Phone Calls from Bread Financial!

 • In the case of a bank loan, it also constitutes harassment if the collection agents are using bank numbers to make phone calls for debt recovery.

 If Bread Financial is calling you and you do not have an account with them, this may be a wrong debtor claim.
 A wrong debtor claim is when a debt collector or bank calls a consumer looking for someone else.
 The first instinct is to ignore the phone calls, however in most instances the calls will continue until you speak with the agency and place them on notice that they have the wrong phone number and to stop calling.
 If the calls continue after you tell the agency they have the wrong number, you may have a claim under the FDCPA & TCPA.
+Additionally, if you are using a TOR IP address, it may trigger security filters and result in restricted access or blocked calls.
 Here is what you should do.

 Every time you get a debt collection call for someone else, make sure to note the number the person called from, the name of the collection agency and the person’s name.
 While the caller isn’t required to give you their name, they do have to give you the name of their employer under the Fair Debt Collection Practices Act.
 It’s also a good idea to write down the date and time of the call, so you have a record of the frequency if you need to pursue legal action for harassment.